vmc-7645/anomaly-detection-3d/README.md

 # Anomaly Detection 3D

-An implementation of the ["Anomaly Detection in 3D Point Clouds using Deep Geometric Descriptors"](https://arxiv.org/pdf/2202.11660) paper in Python.
+An implementation of the ["Anomaly Detection in 3D Point Clouds using Deep Geometric Descriptors"](https://arxiv.org/pdf/2202.11660) paper in Python without pre-training with the ModelNet10 dataset and without generating the synthetic data.

 ## Training
 After downloading the repo, complete the following: